 QuickTime is a free and versatile media player on Mac.
 Not only can you use it to play movies, view images, it also allows you to record screens and output high-quality videos.

 However, there is a catch when using QuickTime for screen recording with audio, since QuickTime by default only allows you to record screen with Microphone audio.
-That means you can only record a YouTube video without sound.
+That means you can only record an authorized YouTube video without sound.

 So, in this post, we will walk you through how to use the QuickTime screen recording feature to record both screens with system audio and Microphone audio (or voiceover) and how to combine QuickTime screen recording with your webcam for how-to tutorials.
 Besides, we also offer you a free QuickTime alternative to capture your screen.
 Let’s dive right into it.